jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 The next step is to **register the new model with a Spring bean** in a Spring context file.
 You'll find that the Alfresco Maven SDK has already created a Spring context file for your module in:

-    $TUTORIAL_HOME/content-tutorial-repo/src/main/amp/config/alfresco/module/content-tutorial-repo/context
+    $TUTORIAL_HOME/content-tutorial-repo/src/main/resources/alfresco/module/content-tutorial-repo/context

-The file is named service-context.xml.
+The file is named bootstrap-context.xml.
 If you open that file you'll see that two Spring beans are already there.
-They were created by the Alfresco Maven SDK and they are used to wire in some example classes.
+They were created by the Alfresco Maven SDK and they are used to wire in an example content model, workflow model, and sample workflows.

+Delete the two sample Spring beans.
+You will replace these with your own definitions.

 To register the custom content model with Spring, all we have to do is add a new `bean` element to the list of `beans`.
 The new `bean` element looks like this: